sorelyss/image2text/README.md

 The notebook is based on run_inference.py, and the last one is almost the same that can be found in the im2txt documentation.

-In the notebook, you will see the editable parts of the code in order to implemnt the algorithm.
+In the notebook, you will see the editable parts of the code in order to implement the algorithm.